saogregl/sst-prisma-trpc-example/README.md

-# My Serverless Application
+# sst-prisma-trpc-example

 This repository contains a serverless application built with TypeScript and managed with npm and pnpm.
+The application uses the [SST](https://sst.dev/) to manage the application infrastructure and [Prisma](https://www.prisma.io/) for database access.
+The application also uses [trpc](https://trpc.io/) for type-safe API calls.

 ## Structure